ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

-<p> 19 Jan 2026: I  will be moving to the University of Oxford as a Hooke postdoctoral research fellow.</p>
+<p> 29 Jan 2026: I will give a talk on "The latent variable proximal point algorithm for variational problems with inequality constraints" at the <a href="https://www.maths.ox.ac.uk/events/list/670">Numerical Analysis Group Internal Seminar</a> in Oxford.</p>

 <h2 id="news">News</h2>

+<p> 19 Jan 2026: I have moved to the University of Oxford as a Hooke research fellow.</p>

 <p>17 Nov 2025: The paper "Quasi-optimal complexity hp-FEM for the Poisson equation on a rectangle" with Kars Knook and Sheehan Olver, has been published in the IMA Journal of Numerical Analysis.
 The solver achieves a discretization of over p=33,554,432 on 8 elements in 1D and p=8192 on 4 elements in 2D run on a standard M2 MacBook Air (<a href="https://doi.org/10.1093/imanum/draf102">DOI: 10.1007/s10589-025-00722-8</a>). </p>